medavox/PaituSite/documentation.md

 =====

-This document will show you how to use the various features Ysgrifen provides beyond pandoc's Markdown
+This document will show you how to use the various features Ysgrifen provides.

 Markdown Flavour
 ------

-Firstly, the flavour of Markdown used by Ysgrifen is defined by Pandoc as:-
+Ysgrifen's flavour of Markdown is defined by Pandoc as:-

 ```
 markdown